MASILab/PreQual/README.md

 * For preprocessing, eddy will motion correct to the first b0 of each image.

-* MRTrix3 by default preferentially uses the qform for understanding NIFTI orientations.
-Nibabel uses the sform.
-We set MRTrix3 to use the sform in our pipeline, and thus we preferentially use the sform when the two don’t match.
+* NIFTI files inherently have three transformations in the header: the sform, qform, and the fall-back.
+Different software prefer to use different transformations.
+We follow the [Nibabel standard](https://nipy.org/nibabel/nifti_images.html#choosing-the-image-affine) (sform > qform > fall-back).
+To explicitly ensure this, we check all NIFTI inputs to determine their optimal affines as captured by Nibabel, then resave all inputs placing the optimal affines in both the sform (code = 2) and qform (code = 0) fields.
+Additionally, if the optimal affines are not the sform, we report warnings on the output PDF.

 * No b0 drift correction is performed.